 Support the More HOMES Act to solve the California housing crisis

-Senate Bill 50, the California More HOMES Act of 2019, will help end the housing crisis, protect existing renters from displacement, and reduce climate pollution.
+Senate Bill 50, the California More HOMES Act, will help end the housing crisis, protect existing renters from displacement, and reduce climate pollution.

 Become a community co-sponsor of the More HOMES Act